AnTheMaker/Pesto/README.md

 # Pesto
-A single-file URL Shortener for all your redirect needs **Important:** This is intended for small-scale things and will probably not work for huge amount of short-link (max. a few hundreds)
+A single-file URL Shortener for all your redirect needs

+**Important:** This is intended for small-scale things and will probably not work for huge amount of short-link (max. a few hundreds) - If you need a URL Shortener for higher-scale stuff with an API, check out [shrtcode](https://shrtco.de) (which is also made by me)

 Example scenario: you have a personal domain (say example.com) and want to create some redirects to other sites on the web.
 Just install **Pesto** on your server by following the steps below and you'll have an easy way to set up some redirects!